Introduction

 Meet Blended Execution

 With blended execution on Fluent, developers can create applications using languages and tools from various VMs yet coexisting in the same execution space.
-This is possible because all smart contracts share the same execution environment.
+This is possible because all smart contracts share the same account space.
 As a result, native composability is achieved for anything within Fluent that can be represented as rWasm (which relies on Wasm and LLVM, making 17+ languages available for development).

-Different VMs can be supported using an AOT translation process (efficient but time-consuming) or an emulation process ( very fast integration but with additional overhead).
+Different VMs can be supported using an AOT translation process (directly into Rwasm) or an emulation process.
 Fluent can enable execution environments like the EVM, bringing Solidity and Vyper support.
 Similarly, the new language Sway from Fuel can be integrated by running an FVM execution precompile.
-Entire EEs can be seamlessly integrated and accommodated in various modes, offering either Isolated EE (complete compatibility with the original EE where interoperability is achieved using deposit/withdrawal process) or Blended EE ( improved native composability with other VMs on Fluent).

 Product Vision